Early Life and Education of Bill Ackman: A Complete Timeline

 March 15, 2021: Donation of Coupang Shares

-On March 15, 2021, Ackman donated 26.5 million shares in South Korean e-commerce company Coupang, valued at $1.36 billion, to three entities, including his own foundation.
+On March 15, 2021, Bill Ackman donated 26.5 million shares in South Korean e-commerce company Coupang, valued at $1.36 billion, to three entities, including his own foundation.

 December 2022: Charity Auction with David Lynch Foundation

-2024: Ackman and Oxman become co-trustees of Foundation
+2024: Oxman Co-Trustee of Pershing Square Foundation

-2024: Ackman Endorses Trump
+2024: Ackman Endorses Trump and Supports Israel